-We forecast poultry production to grow by 1.4% year-on-year (y-o-y) in 2013/14 to 800,000 tonnes (an improvement from historically weak growth of 0.3% y-o-y in 2011/12 and 2012/13).
-For beef and veal, output is forecast to grow by 0.9% y-o-y to 239,100 tonnes in 2013/14.
+We forecast poultry production to grow by 3.0% year-on-year (y-o-y) in 2014/15 to 824,000 tonnes (an improvement from historically weak growth of 0.3% y-o-y in 2011/12 and 2012/13).
+For beef and veal, output is forecast to grow by 1.5% y-o-y to 242,700 tonnes in 2014/15.
 Easing feed and meat prices will boost profitability and domestic demand for meat.
 Our five-year forecast to 2018/19 envisages poultry production expanding by 15.9% on the 2013/14 level to 927,400 tonnes, driven by domestic demand and the effects of increased investment.
 For beef and veal, we see production expanding by 7.7% between 2013/14 and 2018/19 to 257,600 tonnes.
 Although it was once dominated by small holdings, the Iranian beef sector has begun to commercialise, which is likely to help to improve efficiency and production volumes.
 Stronger growth could be achieved were it not for the limitations of grazing room and the beef industry's reliance on relatively expensive grain imports.
 The production and import of pork and pork products is prohibited under Iran's Islamic law.
 We deem the government's goal to reach self-sufficiency in poultry and beef as overly optimistic.

 BMI Demand View: We believe meat consumption slowed in 2012 and 2013 on the back of rising domestic meat prices resulting from international sanctions and high feed prices.
-We expect demand to recover in 2014, with poultry consumption growing by 1.8% y-o-y and beef by 4.8% y-o-y.
+We expect demand to continue its recovery in 2015, with poultry consumption growing by 3.3% y-o-y and beef by 4.6% y-o-y.
 Over our forecast period to 2019, we expect poultry and meat production to grow in line with population and disposable income growth.
 Rising disposable incomes are likely to benefit the consumption of beef at the expense of poultry as higher-income consumers trade up to the more expensive meat.
 We expect poultry consumption to expand by 17.9% on the 2014 level to 1.02mn tonnes in 2019.
 Beef consumption is expected to make up the ground lost in the early years of our forecast period, increasing by 28.1% to 550,500 tonnes in 2019.
 The high growth rate is due to base effects, as demand was weak in before 2014.